manticoresoftware/manticoresearch/manual/english/Searching/KNN.md

   **Note:** When using `COSINE` similarity, vectors are automatically normalized upon insertion.
 This means the stored vector values may differ from the original input values, as they will be converted to unit vectors (vectors with a mathematical length/magnitude of 1.0) to enable efficient cosine similarity calculations.
 This normalization preserves the direction of the vector while standardizing its length.
 * `hnsw_m`: An optional setting that defines the maximum number of outgoing connections in the graph.
 The default is 16.
 * `hnsw_ef_construction`: An optional setting that defines a construction time/accuracy trade-off.
+The default is 200.

 <!-- intro -->
 ##### SQL